xgbuils/iterum/doc/introduction.md

 }
 ```

-The interesting thing is that, unlike built-in iterables (Array, Set, Map, String, etc), the `obj` variable is a **lazy iterable**.
+The interesting thing is that, unlike [built-in iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#Built-in_iterables) (Array, Set, Map, String, etc), the `obj` variable is a **lazy iterable**.
 It means that, thanks to generators, `obj` does not have the computed values in memory and its values are computed just when are required.
-Then, we could create a new lazy iterable object that iterates over the double of values produced by `obj` without computing its values:
+Then, we could create a new lazy iterable object that iterates over the double of values produced by `obj` without computing or saving `obj` values in memory:

 ``` javascript
 let doubleObj = {